-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 We’ve used the

 mkdir command a couple of times in this tutorial.
-Is there a node package that does the same?
+Is there a Node package that has this functionality?
 Let’s use

-npm search.
+npm search:

 $ npm search mkdir